epubknowledge/entityverter/docs/cli.md

 ### Output

 By default this is set to `false` and overwrites the file specified in `input`.
-If the destination needs to be somewhere different the it should be passed in with either the two flags:
+If the destination needs to be somewhere different the `-o` flag should be used.
+Two flags options can be used:

 - `--output`: verbose
 - `-o`: shorthand